 This is mainly due to the rise of apps, mobile commerce and advertising.
 Nowadays, you can download apps for every news portal and e-commerce websites in three different platforms.

 There is an enormous growth in the usage of Internet and few countries like India is set to break all records especially due to low monthly Broadband rentals and reduced costs of components such as Modems and Routers.
 The easy availability of modem and router in a single wireless device has added extra flavour.

-We also attribute the spontaneous growth of Internet due to the low cost of mobiles and data services.
+We also attribute the spontaneous growth of the Internet due to the low cost of mobiles and data services.
 BSNL, Internet service provider in India currently provides a 3G SIM card for under Rs.100, which is very affordable for common people.

-In India, people are navigating apps of ecommerce majors such as Flipkart and Amazon even while travelling on train and buses.
+In India, people are navigating apps of the ecommerce majors such as Flipkart and Amazon even while travelling on train and buses.

 The growth of mobile Internet is expected to surge ahead since more than a billion people make use of the Internet for online banking, music streaming, video sharing, matrimonial, news reading and for finding jobs.